Predrag-Jandric/Split-Smart/expense-splitter/BACKLOG.md

 ## HOME PAGE

-- make the gaps between elements equal
+- add group naimation only if 0 groups are present

 ---

 ## DONE

 - increase size of member element/s
+- make the gaps between elements equal
 - make the gaps between elements equal